Continuous glucose monitoring (CGM): what it shows and why it changes everything

-CGM is a genuine game-changer.
+Continuous glucose monitoring (CGM) is a genuine game-changer.
 It shows where your glucose is now, where it’s been, and where it’s heading.
-The result: faster learning, fewer surprises, and a better percentage of time in range (3.9-10.0 mmol/L or 70-180 mg/dL) — if you use the trends rather than chasing single numbers.
+The result: faster learning, fewer surprises, and a better percentage of time in range (TIR; 3.9–10.0 mmol/L or 70–180 mg/dL).

-If you’re already well-versed in CGM, go deeper here:
+If you’re already well-versed in CGM, you may want to jump ahead:

 CGM glucose vs finger-prick glucose